|

 -

-database is the name of the database and may in addition specify
+The database argument specifies the name of the database and may include the server

 A list of data set names or numbers can be can be specified